-- Data Protection Regulatory Action Policy - Statement on enforcing the revised Privacy and Electronic Communications Regulations - Guidance about the issue of monetary penalties.
+- 32. More information about our enforcement powers and policies and current enforcement activity is available on our website.
+We will take targeted, risk-driven action in line with our: - Data Protection Regulatory Action Policy - Statement on enforcing the revised Privacy and Electronic Communications Regulations - Guidance about the issue of monetary penalties.